As bloggers go, we’re always trying to get more things done.

 This app will allow you to easily create, upload, and share videos straight from your smartphone to your YouTube channel.

-SlideShare is a free popular content marketing platform ideal for uploading and sharing slide presentations, infographics, videos, and various other marketing documents.
+SlideShare is a free popular content marketing platform ideal for uploading and sharing beautiful slide presentations, infographics, videos, and various other marketing documents.

-It is also a great place to find content to add to your own blog posts and content marketing material.
+It is also a great place to find content to add to your own blog posts and content marketing projects.
 Just be sure to give credit where it is due for content you use.

 Audacity is a free audio recording desktop software that you can download onto your PC and use to create quality audio content, such as podcast episodes for your blog.